srcML/srcSlice/README.md

 # srcSlice
 Lightweight tool for slicing

 NOTE: Current version of srcSlice in the master branch is a new version that will take advantage of the event dispatcher framework.
+It is under construction, but it should work.
+Give it a try!

-If you'd like the working version of srcSlice, switch to the "old" srcslice branch.
+If you'd like the old version of srcSlice, switch to the "old" srcslice branch.
+This is the version we presented at ICSE 16.

 To build srcSlice: